koszullab/metaTOR/README.md

 For the bam alignments files, only the aligned reads are kept and the bam are sorted by name.
 The N value correspond to the id (order of the given fastq started at 0)

 **Pairs aligment files**
 This format is used to store the relevant information of mapping of the merged alignment.
 It's a s The N value correspond to the id (order of the given fastq started at 0).
-It is a space-separated format holding informations about Hi-C pairs.
+It is a tab-separated format holding informations about Hi-C pairs.
 It has an [official specification](https://github.com/4dn-dcic/pairix/blob/master/pairs_format_specification.md) defined by the 4D Nucleome data coordination and integration center.
-Here we kept 7 columns readID-chr1-pos1-strand1-chr2-pos2-strand2.
+Here we kept 7 columns readID-chr1-pos1-chr2-pos2-strand1-strand2.

 **Network file**
 This is a tsv file of the network with edgelist form: Id of the first contig, id of the second contig and the weigth of edge normalized.